rjanicek/janicek-core-haxe/README.md

 Functional style used where possible:
 * Simple types.
 * Functions are grouped into libraries using static classes.
-* Libraries are as pure as possible, no state or side effects.
+* Libraries are as pure as possible, avoid state and side effects.

 Tested on JavaScript, but should work with other platforms.